w3c/wot/testing/online.md

 ## Intel

-[Authentication information](https://lists.w3.org/Archives/Member/member-wot-ig/2018May/0000.html) - W3C WoT membership required to access.
-Please do not repost in a public forum (for example, do not check it into a public github repo as part of a test suite...).

 ### Simple Web Camera
 Example image is given below.
 Note that this does not auto-update; I am working on that, but it needs client-side script support (eg to follow the frame "observe" interaction) so will have to be implemented in HTML.

 ![Example image from camera 0](IMAGES/9E518EA3-95D0-499E-A293-085EAA03C106.jpeg)

+[Authentication information](https://lists.w3.org/Archives/Member/member-wot-ig/2018May/0000.html) - W3C WoT membership required to access.
+Please do not repost in a public forum (for example, do not check the keys into a public github repo as part of a test suite...).

 Summary of network API (see TDs for details):
 * `/api` - get Thing Description